-Annamaria: I chose Mathematics because I love problem solving, and Gemology because I like making jewellery and because I really think that knowledge is very important in every kind of activity you want to do.
+Annamaria: I chose Mathematics because I love problem-solving, and Gemology because I like making jewelry and because I really think that knowledge is very important in every kind of activity you want to do.
 I also like to keep up with the latest developments in project management, program management, change management and risk management because I’m very passionate about these fields of study.
 That’s why I follow new courses on a regular basis.

 What is your professional background?

 Annamaria: I have always worked as a consultant.
 I started in networking, and then I worked in software development, business analysis, testing management, project management and finally program management.
 In Italy, I worked for the Ministery of Transport, for Vodafone Telecommunications and for web marketing company SEAT Pagine Gialle.
 In France, I worked for E-commerce start-up Operia, and in Belgium, I worked for the Education, Audiovisual and Culture Executive Agency of the European Commission (EACEA).
 At the moment, I’m working at GSK Pharma in Wavre.

 How did you get in touch with Pauwels Consulting and what was your first impression of the company?